coolkev/react-power-table/README.md

 #### pure
 `boolean`

 Cells are pure by default, so they will not be re-rendered unless the value (or props) for that cell change.
-If you are referencing some external state from within `tdAttributes`, `valueComponent` or `wrapper`, then you will need to either pass that state in using the `valueProps` or the Table `extraCellProps` or you can set `pure: false` so the cell will always get re-rendered.
+If you are referencing some external state from within `tdAttributes`, `valueComponent` or `wrapper`, then you will need to either pass that state in using the [CellProps](#cellprops) or the Table `extraCellProps` or you can set `pure: false` so the cell will always get re-rendered.

 ## Pure by Default